-That is not meant to imply that such models completely lack parameters, but that the number and type of the parameters are flexible and not fixed in advance.
+That is not meant to imply that such models completely lack parameters, but that the number and type of parameters are flexible and not pre-fixed.
 Non-parametric data is also often ordinal in nature.

-For example, a survey of consumers asking their preferences on a range from Dislike to Like, would be considered ordinal data.
-Or any another type of Likert scale.
+For example, a survey of consumers asking their preferences on a range from Dislike to Like (or any other type of Likert scale) would be considered ordinal data.

 Supervised learning is the machine learning task of inferring an output given an existing labeled data set.
-This is versus un-supervised learning, which seeks to uncover the hidden structure/pattern within an unlabeled data set.
+Whereas unsupervised learning seeks to uncover the hidden structure/pattern within an unlabeled data set.

-The primary goal of such a decision tree algorithm is to build a model that classifies and then predicts the value of a variable or outcome of your interest by learning a series of simple rules inferred from the structure of the data.
+The primary goal of a decision tree algorithm is to build a model that classifies and then predicts the value of a variable or outcome by learning a series of simple rules inferred from the structure of the data.
 The most common “rule” is in the format of an “if/then” statement.

-Decision tree algorithms are considered to be a class of powerful models for their ability to achieve a high accuracy, and being both clear and interpretable (e.g. “we believe with a high degree of certainty that our customers will behave in this way.”)
+Decision tree algorithms are considered to be a class of powerful models for their ability to achieve a high accuracy, while also being both clear and interpretable (e.g. "we believe with a high degree of certainty that our customers will behave in this way.")

 The tree can be as simple or as complex as the situation requires.
-All decision trees enable users to develop a classification system that is able to predict an outcome of a certain interest or topic.
-For example, how likely is a certain segment of consumer to make a purchase?
+All decision trees enable users to develop a classification system that can predict an outcome of a certain interest or topic.
+For example, how likely is a certain segment of consumers to make a purchase?

 There are several methods used to build the actual classification system.
-All of them more or less accomplish the same thing: they classify and then predict.
+All of them more or less accomplish the same thing: they classify and then make predictions.

 The choice of a particular algorithm is largely dependent on whether you are attempting to predict a continuous variable (e.g. rating scale) or a categorical variable (e.g. gender, specific income level, etc.).
-Then of course the level of complexity of the actual variable itself.
-A binary example, Yes/No, is less complex that a three level categorical variable, Yes, No, Maybe.
+Then, of course the level of complexity of the actual variable itself.
+A binary Yes/No is less complex than a three level categorical variable, Yes, No, Maybe.